KTH/devops-course/contributions/presentation/week3/vemula@kth.se-akhilyerrapragada905@gmail.com/Readme.md

-**Topic:Chaos Engineering:Tools and Tactics**

-**Subject: Diving into how Chaos Engineering is pertinent to DevOps and going through concrete cases to highlight the same**

-**Description:** We are very excited about chaos engineering especially in its use by commercial streaming giants such as Netflix,we want to study more into that and though the topic is a little broad at the moment we will be going more into the specifics by the time of presentation.
+**Topic:Introduction to Chaos Engineering and its tools**

+**Subject:Chaos Engineering**

+**Description:**

+Fault injection vs Chaos engineering differences.

+Comparision between chaos machine with other chaos engineering systems (Ex: Simian Army).

+Performace evaluation of a spring application using chaos machine/chaos monkey.

+Please note that we will be refering to  "A Chaos Engineering System for Live Analysis and Falsification of Exception-handling in the JVM
+" to consider some inputs as we see very little   documentation available.